timka1982/ebot7/README.md

 A separate datascience team has provided you with this vectorization function (found in `utils/vectorize.py`).
 They have also been kind enough to provide you with a pickle file (found in `data/profiles.pickle`) containing all the dating profiles on your application.

-The micro service will have an endpoint called `/recommend/_id/n` where `_id` is a unique id of each profile in the database.
+The micro service will have an endpoint called `/recommend/_id/n` where `_id` is a unique id of each profile in the database (pickle file).
 Your goal is to create the functionality for this endpoint and have it return the `n` nearest neighbours.

 Your colleague has already implemented most of the functionality regarding the server setup.